aled1027/cellular_automata/blogs/on_new_schelling.md

 The 2-d board is actually a special case of the Laplacian.
 Most of the entires are zero, but a particular few are 1s.
 Each row and columns would have $8 1$s and the diagonal would be all $0$s.

+## Schelling with asymmetric edges
+Instead of agent0 being a neighbor of agent1 if and only if agent1 is a neighbor of agent0, let's have asymmetric edges.
+I.e. in the laplacian, we assign edges randomly.
+We make sure that the number of edges is the as it would be otherwise.

+By the way, by edge, I mean the agent considers the agent receiving the edge as a neighbor.
+I.e. Laplacian[i,j] = 1 if agents[i] considers agents[j] to be a neighbor - but not necessarily the opposite.